What You May Not Know About Food Storage

 I quote MasterClass, “Virgin or extra-virgin coconut oil, also called unrefined coconut oil, is made from fresh coconut meat, or copra.
 It has a shelf life of up to five years.”

-Avocado Oil: It will last about 8 months after it’s been opened and then stored in your refrigerator.
-Yes, it will solidify, but the flavor and quality are still the same.
+Avocado Oil: lasts about eight months after being opened and stored in your refrigerator.
+Yes, it will solidify, but the flavor and quality remain the same.
 Just bring it to room temperature before you use it, and then return it to the refrigerator.

-Shortening: Unopened packages will be good for 8 months.
-Once opened, three months.
+Shortening: Unopened packages will be good for eight months.
+Then, once opened, three months.

 Canned Tuna

-Mark and I don’t stock a lot of tuna because after about a year the canned tuna goes mushy.
+Mark and I don’t stock a lot of tuna because the canned tuna goes mushy after about a year.
 By mushy, I mean you can no longer distinguish the water from the tuna meat.
 That’s the only way I can describe it.
-You are better off buying canned chicken, canned roast beef, canned corn beef, or Spam.
+You’re better off buying canned chicken, roast beef, corn beef, or Spam.
 So, one year is my suggested target for using your canned tuna products.

 Breakfast Cereals

 If you see a lady in Walmart pushing a shopping cart overflowing with cold breakfast cereal, it may be me.
-Yes, people stare at me, they probably think I have 12 kids.
-No, it’s for Mark, and the grandkids if they stop by.
-I go twice a year and stock up on the large bags of cereal.
-Lots of bags.
-Then we transfer them into my Rubbermaid 8-quart commercial containers when we open a bag.
+Yes, people stare at me; they probably think I have 12 kids.
+No, it’s for Mark and the grandkids if they stop by.
+I go twice a year and stock up on large bags of cereal—lots of bags.
+Then, when we open a bag, we transfer it into my Rubbermaid 8-quart commercial containers.
 The rest is stored on a shelf in the pantry.

-Cereal has a very short shelf life.
+Cereal has a short shelf life.
 Cold breakfast cereal has a shelf-life of one year unopened.
-Once the bag or box is opened it changes to four to six months.
-These containers are Rubbermaid Commercial 8-Quart Containers that have lasted me at least 10 or more years, or whenever I first started buying them.
+Once the bag or box is opened, it changes to four to six months.
+These containers are Rubbermaid Commercial 8-Quart Containers that have lasted me at least ten or more years, or whenever I first started buying them.
 I love them!

-Mark has a system for his breakfast cereal use.
-He rotates what he eats every day.
-We don’t have seven different kinds of cereal stored, but he tracks that rotation.
+Mark has a system for using breakfast cereal.
+He rotates what he eats every day, although he eats a banana with each variety of cereal.
+We don’t store seven different kinds of cereal, but he tracks that rotation.
 He seems pretty healthy, so maybe there’s something worthwhile to his approach.

 Cereal